digenaldo/digenaldo/README.md

-# Digenaldo Neto - Software/Security Engineer
+# Digenaldo Neto - Security Engineer

 👋 Welcome to my GitHub repository!
 I'm Digenaldo Neto, a passionate Software and Security Engineer with a keen interest in building secure and robust software applications.
 This README provides an overview of my projects, skills, and contributions to the tech community.